Utah ‘No Kings’ protest: What we know about the fatal shooting

 “Afa was a proud Samoan, deeply connected to his culture and community…he shared his heritage with passion and creativity,” the GoFundMe page said.

-Utah 50501 told The Salt Lake Tribune they are mourning Ah Loo.
+Ah Loo’s legacy will have a lasting impact, Utah 50501 told The Salt Lake Tribune.

 “Afa’s name, courage, and commitment to his people will never be forgotten,” the group said.